 Victorian Energy Upgrades can help you save money on upgrade costs, reduce your energy bills and help the environment.

-The Victorian Government is committed to helping Victorian businesses, schools, community groups and other organisations reduce their energy costs.
-We are helping you receive rebates or discounts through businesses accredited under the program (Accredited Providers) for replacing old lighting equipment or installing energy control systems.
+The Victorian Government is helping you receive rebates or discounts through businesses accredited under the program (Accredited Providers) for replacing old lighting equipment or installing energy control systems.

 How much rebate can you expect?